-Assessments are collected from medical providers to help fund Illinois' participation in the state's Medical Assistance (Medicaid) program, helping the state to qualify for the maximum amount of federal matching funds.
+Assessments are collected from medical providers to help fund Illinois' participation in the state's Medical Assistance (Medicaid) program by helping the state to qualify for the maximum amount of federal matching funds.
 The pool of federal plus state money so obtained goes to medical providers to treat patients.
-The providers receiving those payments (and paying these assessments) are hospitals, nursing homes, and facilities for the developmentally disabled.
-(210 ILCS 85/1 ff. and 305 ILCS 5/5A-1 ff., 5/5B-1 ff., 5/5C-1 ff., 5/5C-1 ff., 5/5G-5 ff., and 5/15-1 ff.)
+The kinds of providers that receive those payments (and pay these assessments) are hospitals, nursing homes, facilities for the developmentally disabled, and managed care organizations.
+(210 ILCS 85/1 ff. and 305 ILCS 5/5A-1 ff., 5/5B-1 ff., 5/5C-1 ff., 5/5E-1 ff., 5/5G-5 ff., 5/5H-1 ff., and 5/15-1 ff.)